-In Saskatoon, 20 km of the Meewasin Trail is designated as Trans Canada Trail (TCT).
+In Saskatoon, 20 km of the Meewasin Trail is designated as part of The Great Trail.
 The trail starts in the northwest of the city crossing the river at Sid Buckwold Bridge (temporary crossing) and continues through historic Saskatchewan Crescent into beautiful Gabriel Dumont Park in the southeast where a TCT pavilion showcases more than 4000 names in support of this great legacy.

-The TCT is the world's largest network of trails.
-When completed, the TCT will be 22,000 km, linking 1000 communities and over 33 million Canadians.
+The Great Trail is the world's largest network of trails.
+When completed, it will be 22,000 km, linking 1000 communities and over 33 million Canadians.
 Saskatchewan's goal is to mark and map 1400 km of trail within this network.